-To the Board of Directors of the School District No. 42 (Maple Ridge-Pitt Meadows), and To the Minister of Education, Province of British Columbia
+To the Board of Education of the School District No. 42 (Maple Ridge-Pitt Meadows)

+To the Minister of Education, Province of British Columbia

-We have audited the accompanying financial statements of School District No. 42 (Maple Ridge-Pitt Meadows), which comprise the statement of financial position as at June 30, 2014, the statements of operations, changes in net debt and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of School District No. 42 (Maple Ridge-Pitt Meadows), which comprise the statement of financial position as at June 30, 2014 and the statements of operations, changes in net debt and cash flows for the year ended June 30, 2014, and notes, comprising a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the financial statements